 If it does, you're not alone.

-In fact, gym rats across the world are following routines almost exactly like this.
+In fact, most people across the world are following routines almost exactly like this.
+I certainly did when I first started training.

 And on the face of it, there would appear to be nothing wrong with the above.
-After all, it’s relatively balanced, with every muscle group being hit once a week.
-There’s no overlap, and no fear of an accessory muscle like your triceps being fatigued going into a chest session.
+After all, it's relatively balanced, with every muscle group being hit once a week, usually with relatively decent amounts of volume.
+There's no overlap, and no fear of an accessory muscle like your triceps being fatigued going into a chest session.

 Above all, there's absolutely no doubt that you won't be "over-training" with this.